A survey of BWT variants for string collections: Effects on the parameter

 \begin{definition} Let ${\cal M}$ be a multiset.
 For an interesting interval $[b,e]$, let $var([b,e])$ be the upper bound on the number of runs in $[b,e]$ from Lemma~\ref{lemma:maxruns}.
 Then the {\em variability} of ${\cal M}$ is

 \end{definition}

-Which of the BWT variants produces the fewest runs?
-As we have shown, this depends on the input order with most BWT variants, and the only possible variation is within interesting intervals.
 The \colex\ has been shown experimentally to yield a low number of runs of the \BWT\ \cite{Li14a,CoxBJR12}.
 Even though it does not always minimize $r$ (one can easily create small examples where other permutations yield a lower number of runs), we can bound its distance from the optimum.

 \begin{proposition} Let $L$ be the \rlo\ of multiset ${\cal M}$, and let $r_{\text{OPT}}$ denote the minimum number of runs of any separator-based BWT of ${\cal M}$.
 Then $\runs(L) \leq r_{\text{OPT}}+ 2\cdot c_{\cal M}$, where $c_{\cal M}$ is the number of interesting intervals. \end{proposition}